PRECAUTIONS DURING THE PANDEMIC

 Thursday of Holy Week (Holy Thursday), Good Friday, and Holy Saturday

-Scheduling of a Funeral or a Memorial Mass may be done by calling the parish office (847) 446-0856.
+Scheduling a Funeral or a Memorial Mass may be done by calling the parish office (847) 446-0856.

 Funeral Masses are celebrated Monday through Saturday, based upon the parish calendar, except for: